 - 1. ALT + double click your first point.
 Set it to Asteroid Belt and set the speed.
 The name can be chosen freely.
 From this step on make sure to not accidentally right-click.
 This would end the setting of a path.
 If you do this too early, it will end with a still immobile asteroid field but with a new path that does nothing. - 2.
 Left click to create whatever path you want. - 3.
 If you want to do a full (closed) circle, ALT + click on the first point of the path set.
-This is not necessary but possible.
+This is not necessary but possible. - 4.
+You should now end up with a new path, that has the colors red and yellow:

 1. If not, make sure to follow the above three steps exactly.
 If so, you can now begin placing Asteroid Fields in the vicinity of your new path.
 They do not have to be placed in any particular position in relation to the path.
 Just place them somewhere rather near to it.

 2. As a last step, right click to end the creation of the moving Asteroid belt.